 Carefully start scraping back layers of paint using a metal putty knife.
 Be careful not to be too aggressive here because you could gouge the wood.
 In most cases, not all the paint comes up with the first pass, and that's okay.
 Don't force it.
 Just scrape back whatever paint comes up easily.

-You might need to add three to four coats of stripper before all the paint is removed.
-A lot will depend on how many layers of paint are on the wood as well as the type of paint and stripper.
+You might need to add and scrape off three to four coats of stripper before all the paint is removed.
+A lot will depend on how many layers of paint are on the wood as well as the type of paint and stripper used.

 Clean With Mineral Spirits